FAQ (Frequently Asked Questions)

 How long does it take to get a dental implant?

-From the day of implant surgery to receiving the crown, a dental implant treatment may take as little as 3 months.
+From the day of the dental implant surgery to receiving the crown, a dental implant treatment can take as little as 3 months.
 In some cases involving bone grafting or additional surgeries, it may take longer.
 During the healing period, a temporary appliance can be fitted to replicate a tooth replacement.

 What is a deep cleaning?